ilopezluna/js-pdf-extractor/README.md

 # PDF Data Extractor

-A TypeScript library to extract structured data from PDF files using JSON schemas and OpenAI's API.
+A TypeScript library to extract structured data from PDFs using JSON schemas and OpenAI API compatible models.

 ## Features

 - 📄 Parse PDF files and extract text content
 - 🤖 Use OpenAI's structured output to extract data matching your schema
-- 🔧 Configurable OpenAI base URL and model
+- 🔧 Configurable OpenAI API compatible base URL and model
 - 📝 TypeScript support with full type definitions
 - ✅ Comprehensive test coverage